ticketingevents/ticketing-nodejs-sdk/README.md

     .filter({
       event: event, //Return tickets for the given event
       section: section, //Return tickets for the given section
-      serial: "DAWIER-VIPV37536946", //Return tickets with a matching serial number
+      serial: "DAWIER", //Return tickets with a serial number matching the pattern
       status: "Held" //Return tickets with a matching status })
     .then(tickets => {